gin66/FastAccelStepper/extras/tests/pc_based/README.txt

-  Uses the macro-overridable moveTimedFill() extracted from FastAccelStepper::moveTimed() (see src/fas_moveTimed/move_timed.h) and redirects queue access to a capturing mock (MT_ADD_ENTRY).
-This tests the pure command-generation logic of moveTimed() with no hardware dependency.
+  Uses the macro-overridable moveTimedFill() extracted from FastAccelStepper::moveTimed() (see src/fas_moveTimed/move_timed.h) and redirects queue access to a local 16-entry StepperQueue (MT_ADD_ENTRY is bound to an enqueue() that mirrors addQueueEntry(), including queue_end position and toggle handling).
+This tests the pure command-generation and queue bookkeeping logic of moveTimed() with no hardware dependency.

-  Feeds the exact 87-command Issue370 profile (net 0 steps/cycle) through
-  moveTimedFill() twice (like the Issue370 repro, which runs 2 cycles) and verifies that the generated low-level commands still sum to the commanded value.
-A queue-full return (MOVE_TIMED_BUSY) resets the modelled free entries and resends the SAME command, since a busy move is dropped and must be repeated.
-This checks whether moveTimed() itself corrupts step accounting (which would explain the library-position drift of -2 seen in the Issue370 reproduction) as opposed to the drift living in the pulse-driver position tracking (RMT prefetch).
+  Phase 1 replays the exact Issue370 runCycles() feed (87-command profile, net 0 steps/cycle, baseTicks=105960) over 3 cycles: commands are prefilled
+  without starting until the 16-entry queue is full, then the queue is started and feeding continues with the same drift compensation as the Issue370 firmware.
+When a command cannot be enqueued (MOVE_TIMED_BUSY, which drops the move in the real code), the RMT ISR is simulated by draining one chunk with the real rmt_fill_buffer() and the command is retried.
+Checks:
+    1. every cycle nets to the commanded sum (= 0)
+    2. all 3 cycles generate identical command streams (steps + count_up)
+    3. the queued position (queue_end.pos) returns to zero

+  A failure here would mean moveTimed() itself corrupts the step accounting and would explain the -2 library-position drift seen in the Issue370 reproduction.
+A pass means the command stream is faithful and position neutral.

+  Phase 2 feeds the SAME captured command stream through the real ESP32 RMT fill buffer translation (pd_esp32/StepperISR_esp32xx_rmt.cpp, the same code compiled on the ESP32).
+The commands are placed into a real StepperQueue via the same enqueue() (toggle_dir set on direction changes) and drained via rmt_fill_buffer().
+The resulting RMT symbols are analyzed for step-pulse count and total ticks, and the queue_end position is checked again. rmt_fill_buffer inserts a MIN_CMD_TICKS pause when a direction change follows a chunk that contained steps; toggles that follow a pause chunk do not get one, and that difference is validated against the captured stream.
+This checks that the RMT encoding layer is faithful: no step pulses are lost or added at the direction-change pause boundaries.

+  Note that the on-chip PCNT and queue_end both agree with the commands while the external driver counts -2 per cycle at the dangerous reversal (first cycle clean).
+Since Phase 1 and Phase 2 prove the command stream and its RMT translation to be position neutral, that -2 lives in the wire-level DIR-toggle alignment, not in the library.

   Key validation criteria:
   1. The 87-command profile must net to zero steps per cycle